fsprojects/fantomas/docs/docs/contributors/Transforming.md

 ---
 # Fantomas.Core overview (1)

-In its simplest form, Fantomas.Core works in two major phases: prepare the context and process said context.
+In its simplest form, Fantomas.Core works in two major phases: transform the raw source code to a custom tree model, traverse the tree and print the formatted code.

 <div class="mermaid text-center">
 graph TD
-    A[Prepare Context] --> B
+    A[Transform source code to Oak] --> B
-    B[Print AST with Context] --> C[Formatted code]
+    B[Traverse Oak to get formatted code] --> C[Formatted code]
     style A stroke:#338CBB,stroke-width:2px
  </div>

 Unfortunately, both phases are not always very straight forward.
 But once you get hang of the first phase, you can easily understand the second phase.

-## Preparing the context
+## Processing the raw source

-When we need to format a source code file, we need to prepare the context based on the content of the input file and the configuration of the formatter.
+To have an understanding of what the raw source code means we parse the code using the parser of the F# compiler.
-The most important aspect of this phase is transforming the source code to a syntax tree.
+We can parse the source code into an untyped syntax tree.
+This tree isn't really perfect for our use-case, so we map it to an `Oak`.
-However we need to do further processing of the AST before we can simply print it out.
+An `Oak` is the toplevel root node of the Fantomas tree.
+We use a custom tree because it better suites our needs to reconstruct the output code.

 <div class="mermaid text-center">
 graph TD
     A[Parse AST] --> B
-    B[Collect Trivia] --> C
+    B[Transfrom untyped AST to OAK] --> C
-    C[Apply configuration]
+    C[Enrich the Oak with Trivia]
 </div>

 ### Parse AST